Eigenstates and spectral projection for quantized baker's map: Random quasimodes

 Now for convenience, take $N=2^K$, so that $r_j=\frac{N}{2^j}\in\N$ for any $j\le K$.
 (One can take other sequences of $N$ and apply the same argument, as long as the largest power of $2$ dividing $N$ is growing.)
 Now we apply the argument in \cite[\S9]{pw}, using the piecewise continuous approximation $h_{\delta}$ to $\Chi_{[-\pi/2,\pi/2]}$,

 Computing with the $K$th partial Fourier sums $S_K h_\delta$ for $\delta=K^{-3/4}$ eventually implies (see \cite[\S9]{pw}),

-\end{proof} One also expects off-diagonal coordinates $(x,y)$ near short classical periodic orbits to show deviations, for example those seen in Figure~\ref{fig:P}.
-We note that the proof of Lemma~\ref{lem:notall} here is specific to the Balasz--Voros quantization $\hat{B}_N$.
+\end{proof} One also expects off-diagonal coordinates $(x,y)$ corresponding to the graph of small powers of the classical map $B$ to show deviations, for example those seen in Figure~\ref{fig:P}.
+We note that the proof of Proposition~\ref{lem:notall} here is specific to the Balasz--Voros quantization $\hat{B}_N$.
 However similar pictures as Figure~\ref{fig:P} for e.g. the Saraceno quantization \cite{Saraceno} suggest similar exceptional coordinates exist as well.